 Here is my experience in adding a Mac mini Server to my home network.
 It's not for the weak hearted.
 "It Just Works" is not the mantra for servers, even Apple's!
 The server was added in the Spring of 2010.
-It's now October 2014 -- see the end of this page for what has changed.
+It's now November 2014 -- see the end of this page for what has changed.
 (Hint -- I'm bringing up a new mini server to replace this nearly 5 year old one.)

 First the background.
 I've got the following systems at home, all on gigabit Ethernet unless noted: